Multi-Fidelity Active Learning with GFlowNets: Empirical Evaluation

 \subsubsection{DNA Aptamers}

-DNA aptamers are single-stranded nucleotide sequences with multiple applications in polymer design due to their specificity and affinity as sensors in crowded biochemical environments \citep{zhou2017dnametal,corey2022dnatherapeutics,yesselman2019rnadesign,kilgour2021e2edna}.
-DNA sequences are represented as strings of nucleobases A, C, T or G. In our experiments, we consider fixed-length sequences of 30 bases and design a GFlowNet environment where the action space $\mathbb{A}$ consists of the choice of base to append to the sequence, starting from an empty sequence.
+DNA aptamers are single-stranded nucleotide sequences of nucleobases A, C, T and G, with multiple applications in polymer design due to their specificity and affinity as sensors in crowded biochemical environments \citep{zhou2017dnametal,corey2022dnatherapeutics,yesselman2019rnadesign,kilgour2021e2edna}.
+The objective is to maximize the (negative) free energy of the secondary structure of DNA sequences.
+This free energy can be seen as a proxy of the stability of the sequences.
+We compute the diversity as one minus the mean pairwise sequence identity among a set of DNA sequences (see \cref{sup:metrics} for the details).

+\paragraph{Setting} In our experiments, we consider fixed-length sequences of 30 bases and design a GFlowNet environment where the action space $\mathbb{A}$ consists of the choice of base to append to the sequence, starting from an empty sequence.
 This yields a design space of size $|\mathcal{X}| = 4^{30}$ (ignoring the selection of fidelity in MF-GFN).
-As the optimisation objective $f_M$ (highest fidelity) we used the free energy of the secondary structure as calculated by NUPACK~\citep{zadeh2011nupack}.
-As a lower fidelity oracle, we trained a transformer model on 1 million randomly sampled sequences annotated with $f_M$, and assigned it a cost $100 \times$ smaller than the highest-fidelity oracle.
 Further details about the task are discussed in \cref{sup:dna}.

+\paragraph{Oracles} NUPACK~\citep{zadeh2011nupack}, a nucleic acid structure analysis software, is used as the highest fidelity oracle, $f_M$.
+As a low fidelity oracle, we trained a transformer model on 1 million randomly sampled sequences annotated with $f_M$, and assigned it a cost $100 \times$ smaller than the highest-fidelity oracle.
+The cost difference is selected to simulate practical scenarios where wet lab experiments take hours for evaluation, while cheap online simulations take a few minutes.

-The main results on the DNA aptamers task are presented in \cref{fig:dna}.
-We observe that on this task MF-GFN outperforms all other baselines in terms cost efficiency.
-For instance, MF-GFN achieves the best mean top-$K$ energy achieved by its single-fidelity counterpart with just about $20~\%$ of the budget.
+\paragraph{Results}As presented in \cref{fig:dna}, MF-GFN reaches the best mean top-$K$ energy achieved by its single-fidelity counterpart with just about $25~\%$ of the budget.
 It is also more efficient than GFlowNet with random fidelities and MF-PPO.
-Crucially, we also see that MF-GFN maintains a high level of diversity, even after converging to topK reward.
-On the contrary, MF-PPO is not able to discover diverse samples, as is expected based on prior work~\citep{jain2022bioseq}.
+Crucially, we also see that MF-GFN maintains a high level of diversity (0.32), even after converging to the top-K scores.
+On the contrary, MF-PPO (0.20) is not able to discover diverse samples, as is expected based on prior work~\citep{jain2022bioseq}.